hermonochy/QuizMaster/README.md

 ## How to Use

 ### Install
-1. Clone this repository
+1. Clone this repository `git clone https://github.com/hermonochy/QuizMaster.git`
-2. Set up a new virtual environment (optional, but recommended).
+2. Set up a new virtual environment `python3 -m venv .`(optional, but recommended).
+3. Start the environment.`source ./bin/activate`
-3. Install packages in `requirements.txt`.
+4. Install packages in `requirements.txt`.`pip3 install -r requirements.txt`
-4. Run either Quiz Creator or Quiz Game (see below).
+5. Run either Quiz Creator or Quiz Game (see below).

 ### Quiz Creator

 ![](images/screenshotcreator1.png)

 1. Run the script `./quizcreator.py`
-2. Use it to manage and create quiz questions.The add button you can add questions.As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.Afterwards, save it.
+2. Use it to manage and create quiz questions.The add button you can add questions.
+As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.Afterwards, save it.
 Format is json.

 ### Quiz Game

 ![](images/screenshotplayer1.png)

 In a command line window, enter `./quiz.py`.
-Choose a json file and play.
+Choose a json file and play.You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
+Remember, you only have 10 seconds!

 ## Features